Here is a look at the life of US Senator John McCain.

 February 2017 - Makes an official but unannounced trip to northern Syria to visit US forces.

 July 15, 2017 - The Mayo Clinic releases a statement saying McCain had a blood clot removed from his left eye on July 14.

 July 19, 2017 - Mayo Clinic doctors directly involved in the senator's care tell CNN McCain has been diagnosed with a primary glioblastoma, a type of brain tumor.
 Lab results from his surgery confirmed the presence of brain cancer associated with the blood clot.

 July 25, 2017 - Returns to the Senate to cast his vote on a procedural step to advance Republicans' plans to repeal and replace the Affordable Care Act.

 July 28, 2017 - Just before 2 a.m.
 ET, McCain votes "no," effectively killing his party's narrowly-crafted Obamacare repeal bill.

-April 16, 2018 - McCain's office says that Senator McCain, who has been undergoing treatment for a brain cancer diagnosis since late 2017, is hospitalized in stable condition after undergoing surgery for an intestinal infection.
+April 16, 2018 - McCain's office says that McCain, who has been undergoing treatment for brain cancer, is hospitalized in stable condition after undergoing surgery for an intestinal infection.

 May 22, 2018 - McCain's memoir, "The Restless Wave: Good Times, Just Causes, Great Fights, and Other Appreciations," is published.